This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Hosting is your website’s home on the internet.
 The quality of that hosting can make a serious impact on your site’s speed, security, up time, and overall experience for your audience.

 The importance of investing in solid hosting from the get-go is something we cannot stress enough.
 There are MANY cheap shared hosting options out there, including ones that are recommended by other bloggers, but they truly are not worth your time.
 It’s not worth sacrificing speed, up time, reliability, security, and support, for price.
-If you want your site to be rock solid as your site increases in traffic, choose a good host.
+If you want your site to be rock solid as your site increases in traffic, choose a good host from the start.

-Flywheel WordPress Hosting is the best hosting we’ve found for the price.
+Flywheel WordPress Hosting is the best hosting we’ve found for the price (seriously their starter plan is $15/mo).
 They don’t hound you about overages, and their support is super helpful.
 Best of all, our site is FAST and secure, which is true peace of mind.
 And you don’t have to mess with a ton of complicated settings to get up and running.

 Flywheel hosts WordPress websites only, unlike other hosting companies.
 This means they are laser-focused on delivering the best experience possible especially to bloggers who use WordPress for content management.